Source: https://bit.ly/2IcZud5 Photo: Rick Goldwaser CCL: https://bit.ly/1ryPA8o

 Bristlecone Pine Physical Description

-First of all, the amazing Bristlecone Pine truly remains one of the most unusual trees on the planet.
+The amazing Bristlecone Pine truly remains one of the most unusual trees on the planet, and never fails to amaze those who view it.
 In fact, it develops a most distinctive shape.
-That holds true because the trunks of the amazing type of pine develop extremely gnarled shapes and patterns.
-This results in giving the plant an unmistakable shape.
+That holds true because the trunks of the amazing type of pine develop in extremely gnarled shapes and patterns.

-Finally, even the wood of the stunning Bristlecone Pine stands out from the crowd.
-In point of fact, this feature of the three species develops as extremely dense and quite resinous in nature.
-This characteristic also has the benefit of providing it with resistance to insect pests, aiding in its longevity.
+In point of fact, this astonishing feature of the fascinating three species develops as extremely dense in nature.
+Yet, interestingly enough, it’s also typically quite resinous.
+This unexpected characteristic also has the benefit of providing the tree with resistance to insect pests, aiding in its longevity.

 - Kingdom: Plantae